larrylugo/Slides/README.md

 * Directly Online

-Use four favorite browser and go to: https://rawgit.com/larrylugo/Slides/master/index.html#1
+Use your favorite browser and go to: https://rawgit.com/larrylugo/Slides/master/index.html#1 or http://larrylugo.github.io

 * Locally on your computer